How to get social care services

 The rules about which community care services must be paid for, and how much can be charged, are complicated.
-If you want information on this, it may help you to consult an experienced adviser, for example, at a Citizens Advice Bureau.
-To search for details of your nearest CAB, including those that can give advice by email - where to get advice.
+If you want information on this, it may help you to consult an experienced adviser at a Citizens Advice Bureau.

 The information below does not cover charges for care homes.
-For more information about how charges are made for care homes, see Care homes.
+For more information about charges, see our advice on care homes.